Signatures of Ultralight Bosons in Compact Binary Inspiral and Outspiral: Correction to and

 \section{Correction to $M_c$ and $P_{gw}$}

 The effect of mass depletion on the binary dynamics originates from the cloud's gravitational force on the companion.
-As leading order approximation we consider the cloud in a flat background.
+As leading order approximation we consider only the Newtonian potential of the cloud in a flat background (since the other linear metric perturbations are already negligible for $x\gtrsim 10$).
 Due to axisymmetry, the Newtonian potential sourced by the cloud can be expanded in terms of the Legendre polynomials:

 where

 and